 - In-house Counsel: must be three or more reporting levels from general counsel.

 - Law firm attorneys: must be an associate with a minimum of five years’ experience.

 - Diverse attorneys (underrepresented racial/ethnic groups, women, LGBTQ+ and attorneys with disabilities) are encouraged to apply.
 Underrepresented racial/ethnic group is defined as African American/Black, Asian American/Pacific Islander, Hispanic/Latinx, Native American/Indigenous, and Multiracial.

 COMMITMENT AND SCHEDULE

 The success of the Program depends on the commitment that each participant makes to the Program.
-If accepted, you must be completely free of professional duties during the Program and you must attend all scheduled in-person sessions and activities.
+If accepted, you must be completely free of professional duties during the scheduled in-person sessions and activities.
 This is a twelve-month program with quarterly meetings and attendance is mandatory.
 Failure to attend a mandatory session will result in the participant’s removal from the Program.

 The following three documents are required to be submitted as part of the application so you are encouraged to complete them before starting the application.
 You will be able to upload them directly to the application.
 Please use the following format for all files: First Last_Document Title (ex: Jane Doe_Personal Statement).

 Your statement should describe succinctly your reasons for applying to the Program, why the Program is a good fit for you, your future plans, note your direct supervisor’s support of your application, and other information that would help the selection committee in evaluating your application.

 The recommendation letter should be from your immediate supervisor or manager that directly addresses your suitability for selection in the Program, acknowledges the time commitment required to attend the program sessions, and will support your participation in the Program.

 Employer Support Acknowledgment Form (Click here to download the Employer Support Form)